kmontag/macher/README.md

 You can also use the `macher-context-string-placeholder` in your own directives to control placement or add info about the current project to any gptel request.

-Use `@macher-system-commit` in a buffer if you want to "freeze" the current context string into the system prompt, for example to avoid cache churn.

 The workspace description can be customized by setting the `macher-context-string-function`.